elastic/apm/specs/agents/tracing-instrumentation-aws-lambda.md

 With both versions, the `event` object contains information about the http request.
 Usually API Gateway-based Lambda functions return an object that contains the HTTP response information.
 The agent should use the information in the request and response objects to fill the HTTP context (`context.request` and `context.response`) fields in the same way it is done for HTTP transactions.
-If an unhandled error occurs, the `transaction.result` and `transaction.outcome` should be set as though a 5xx HTTP status code were returned in the response.

 In particular, agents must use the `event.headers` to retrieve the `traceparent` and the `tracestate` and use them to start the transaction for the lambda function execution.